U.S. judge narrows probe into leaks to Bloomberg reporters

-WILMINGTON, Del (Reuters) - A U.S. judge reversed course on Friday and narrowed an ongoing investigation seeking the identities of sources who leaked confidential information about bankrupt mining company Molycorp to reporters at Bloomberg LP.
+WILMINGTON, Del, Jan 22 (Reuters) - A U.S. judge reversed course on Friday and narrowed an ongoing investigation seeking the identities of sources who leaked confidential information about bankrupt mining company Molycorp to reporters at Bloomberg LP.

 U.S. Bankruptcy Judge Christopher Sontchi said he realized he went too far in trying to protect a confidential mediation process by ordering last week that 123 people disclose their communications with Bloomberg regarding Molycorp.